 But he halted me with a wave of his walking stick.
 I reminded him of our time as friends, but he paid no heed to my words, saying only "I have run out of patience regarding the neighborhood rubbish heap."
 After this speech, he threw down his stick and went away, leaving me sad.

 Yet I swelled up with a new spirit and hurried immediately to the trash pile, raining a hail of blows all over it with his cane.
 Each blow cut a gap in it: and from each gap men and women emerged whose appearance was nothing like garbage!
 Indeed, they were models of cleanliness, prestige, and respectability.
 Each time one of them appeared, they jumped with terror of the rod in my hand.

 Following this, I became utterly convinced that the sun would rise tomorrow over a world of greenery and pristine air.

-Is Mahfouz's dream truly proposing he beat the poor til they flinch in terror, to heal their ills?
+Does Mahfouz's dream truly propose we beat the poor till they flinch in terror, to heal their ills?
 It's a hell of a social program.
-Does his unconscious read right-wing bloggers?
-Yet what a striking image--out of the garbage rise the elegant futurians always promised us!
+Do his dreams read right-wing bloggers?
+Yet what an image--out of the trash rise the elegant futurians always promised us!
 Here they are at last, the healthy, wealthy people we never quite are.
 Discipline's all we need, it seems, to bring the brave new world...

 ...the brave new world, cowering under the stick of an old man abandoned by his friend.